-You can get your secured credit card deposit refunded when paying your account balance and closing your credit card or when the issuer upgrades you to one of their unsecured credit cards.
-Secured credit card issuers will eventually return your security deposit by sending the funds to your bank account, issuing a check or providing a statement credit.… read full answer
+You can get your secured credit card deposit refunded when you close your credit card account after paying the balance in full.
+Alternatively, you may also receive your refund back when the issuer upgrades you to one of their unsecured credit cards.
+Secured credit card issuers will eventually return your security deposit by sending the funds to your bank account, issuing a check, or providing a statement credit.… read full answer

 Ways to Get the Deposit Back From a Secured Credit Card

-Refunds for closed accounts: When you close your account, the security deposit will be refunded to you after having paid your entire balance.
-Your security deposit is applied to any unpaid balances.
+Refunds for closed accounts: When you close your account, the security deposit will be refunded to you after paying your entire balance.
+Otherwise, your security deposit is applied to any unpaid balances.

 Refunds for upgraded accounts: Some secured credit cards can graduate to unsecured credit card accounts.
 If this happens, your security deposit will be refunded to you.